yarisvt/tyk-docs/tyk-docs/content/index.md

 url: "/"
 ---

 Our documentation helps you get the most out of your Tyk installation.
-It covers all aspects of using Tyk to manage your APIs:
+It covers all aspects of using Tyk to manage your APIs.

 ### Getting started